By William Shakespeare

 Matthew Gall (Malcolm) is an Artistic Associate at OPFT, appearing previously in Hamlet and Taming of the Shrew.
 Recent credits include Ah, Wilderness!
 (A Noise Within, Los Angeles).
 In Chicago, past productions include New Country (Den Theatre.), Design for Living (Pride Films & Plays), Major Barbara, Pygmalion, Saint Joan (ShawChicago), Dial “M” for Murder (Metropolis), Enchanted April (Citadel), Wrong Mountain (Rare Terra), The Pillowman (Spartan), The Blue Room (Stage 773), and the 2014 national tour of Griffin Theatre’s Letters Home, as well as ads for Motorola, Midas, Ford, and Four Loko.
 Matthew is a New Hampshire native and a graduate of Ithaca College.

 Jack Hickey (King Duncan/ Porter) Last year Jack played Col. Pickering in Pygmalion and Gremio in The Taming of the Shrew.
-The Fair Maid of the West is his 24th production with the company and this season marks his 15th year as Artistic Director.
+The Macbeth is his 23rd production with the company and this season marks his 15th year as Artistic Director.
 Acting roles with the Festival include Sheriff Heck Tate in our acclaimed production of To Kill A Mockingbird, King Claudius in Hamlet, Sir Toby Belch in Twelfth Night, Charlie in Seascape.
 He was nominated for an Equity Jeff Award playing Michael in Someone Who’ll Watch Over Me, other roles have been Henry Drummond in Inherit the Wind, Falstaff in The History of King Henry the Fourth, Fluellen in Henry V, Teddy in Faith Healer, Friar Lawrence in Romeo and Juliet, Bottom in A Midsummer Night’s Dream and the title role in Cyrano de Bergerac.
 Jack is company member of ShawChicago and appeared there last season as John Tarleton in Missaliance, Sir Rupert Watlington Pipps in Jeeves Intervenes, and Alfred Mangan in Heartbreak House.
 In other seasons he appeared as William the Waiter in You Never Can Tell and the Russian Commissar in Geneva.
 Andrew Undershaft in the critically acclaimed, Major Barbara, The Devil in Don Juan in Hell, Alfred Doolittle in Pygmalion, Lickcheese in Widower’s Houses, as well as roles in Mrs. Warren’s Profession, Man and Superman, St. Joan, Androcles and the Lion, Candida, The Philanderer, The Doctor’s Dilemma, The Apple Cart, and John Bull’s Other Island.
 He played Falstaff in The Merry Wives of Windsor with The Shakespeare Project.
 Prospero in The Tempest with The Backroom Shakespeare Project and Claude in Heroes with the Illinois Theatre Center.
 TV credits: Chicago Med and Unsolved Mysteries.

 Jhenai Mootz (Lady MacDuff/ Hecate) is honored to have been working with OPFT since 2006 as an actor, and joined the staff in 2016 as OPFT’s Managing Director. .
 Other performances at OPFT: Kate in The Taming of the Shrew, Osric in Hamlet, Olivia in Twelfth Night, Lady Anne in Richard III, Raina in Arms and the Man, Chrissie in Dancing at Lughnasa, Margaret in Much Ado About Nothing, Christine in Murder by the Book and Madge in Picnic.
 Other credits around town: Saint Joan, Man & Superman, Pygmalion, The Widowers’ Houses, The Millionairess, Mrs. Warren’s Profession, Arms and the Man (ShawChicago), Sparky!, Jane Eyre, The Moonstone (Lifeline Theatre), The Mystery of Edgar Allen Poe (First Folio Shakespeare Company), The Women and The Philadelphia Story (Circle Theatre).
 Jhenai holds a B.F.A. from the University of Utah’s Actor Training Program.
 Also a visual artist, Jhenai’s artwork can currently be found in the lobby of the Lifeline Theater & Andersonville Galleria, O’hare Airport and on her website at JhenaiMootz.com